gojilabs/development/3rd_parties/unit.md

 To work with Unit API the developer needs to use the set of environment variables.
 Usually for development they are placed to `.env` file.

 - `BASE_URL` - The url to access the Unit API.
-There are different URLs for staging and production environmants
+There are different URLs for staging and production environments
 - `ORG_TOKEN` - The common developer's token for using Unit endpoints
 - `WEBHOOK_TOKEN` - The token for verifying Unit webhook callbacks